swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline.md

 ### Store the cloud provider credentials in the CI/CD configuration

 Now that the credentials are created, you need to store them in the CI/CD configuration.

-Depending on the CI/CD platform you are using, the process will be different.
+Depending on the CI/CD platform you are using, the process will be different:

 === ":simple-googlecloud: Google Cloud"